A Practical guide on Explainable AI Techniques applied on Biomedical use case applications: XAI techniques for tabular data

 \subsection{DiCE: Diverse Counterfactual Explanations}

+Some XAI techniques for tabular data focus on explaining the model by measuring the features that impacted the most the prediction.
+On the other hand, there are methods that explain the model by providing information of feature-perturbed versions of the analyzed instance.
+These methods fall into the counterfactual explanations methods.
+In this section we focus on Diverse Counterfactual Explanations (DiCE) \cite{Mothilal_2020} and show how to implement it for a critical use case: Bipolar Disease Prediction.

 DiCE considers the problem of generating counterfactual explanations from a set of counterfactual (CF), i.e., alternative events to a given model output.
 This is set as an optimization problem.
 Ideally the set of CF examples should balance the variety of the suggested CF instances (diversity) with the capability of the stakeholder to meet the suggested changes (proximity) proposed by the CF framework.
 Furthermore, the CF explanations need to be aligned with human experts' criteria.

 We present term by term the elements of the function to minimize \cite{Mothilal_2020}.
 The first term to be encoded mathematically is the concept of diversity.
 Diversity is captured building on determinantal point processes (DPP), a method for solving the subset selection problem with diversity constraints.